Ashkenazi Jews: Genetic origins

+A PCA plot of samples from Ashkenazi and other Jewish populations, as well as HGDP's Middle Eastern and European populations.

 Efforts to identify the origins of Ashkenazi Jews through DNA analysis began in the 1990s.
-There are three types of genetic origin testing, autosomal DNA (atDNA), mitochondrial DNA (mtDNA), and Y-chromosomal DNA (Y-DNA).
-Autosomal DNA is a mixture from an individual's entire ancestry.
-Y-DNA shows a male's lineage along his paternal line. mtDNA shows any person's lineage only along their maternal line.
-Genome-wide association studies have also been used for genetic origin testing.

-Like most DNA studies of human migration patterns, the earliest studies on Ashkenazi Jews focused on the Y-DNA and mtDNA segments of the human genome.
+Like most DNA studies of human migration patterns, the earliest studies on Ashkenazi Jews focused on the paternal Y-DNA and maternal mtDNA segments of the human genome.
 Both segments are unaffected by recombination (except for the ends of the Y chromosome – the pseudoautosomal regions known as PAR1 and PAR2), thus allowing tracing of direct maternal and paternal lineages.
+More recently, genome-wide association studies have also been used for autosomal genetic origin testing.

 These studies revealed that Ashkenazi Jews originate from an ancient (2000–700 BCE) population of the Middle East who spread to Europe.
 Ashkenazic Jews display the homogeneity of a genetic bottleneck, meaning they descend from a larger population whose numbers were greatly reduced but recovered through a few founding individuals.
-Although the Jewish people, in general, were present across a wide geographical area as described, genetic research by Gil Atzmon of the Longevity Genes Project at Albert Einstein College of Medicine suggests "that Ashkenazim branched off from other Jews around the time of the destruction of the First Temple, 2,500 years ago ... flourished during the Roman Empire but then went through a 'severe bottleneck' as they dispersed, reducing a population of several million to just 400 families who left Northern Italy around the year 1000 for Central and eventually Eastern Europe."
+Although the Jewish people, in general, were present across a wide geographical area, genetic research by Gil Atzmon of the Longevity Genes Project at Albert Einstein College of Medicine "suggests that Ashkenazim branched off from other Jews around the time of the destruction of the First Temple, 2,500 years ago" and that they "flourished during the Roman Empire but then went through a 'severe bottleneck' as they dispersed, reducing a population of several million to just 400 families who left Northern Italy around the year 1000 for Central and eventually Eastern Europe."